 To receive a work permit, your application must be pending for 180 days.
 After 180 days, or 6 months, the government can send you an EAD.

-In order to apply for a work permit, start by checking the date on the receipt notice.
+To apply for a work permit, start by checking the date on the receipt notice.
 If 150 days have passed since the receipt date, then you can apply for a work permit using a USCIS form I-765.
-The form I-765 instructions provide you with the documentation and instructions on how to file.
+The Form I-765 instructions provide you with the documentation and instructions on how to file.
 You can also learn more about checking the status of your work permit application by reading this article.